parthskansara/creatorverse/README.md

 ## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.
+**Describe any challenges encountered while building the app or any additional context you'd like to add.**
+As this was my first time using PicoCSS as well as Supabase, I had to go through the documentation to understand their workings.
 ## License

 Copyright [2024] [Parth Kansara]